 Topical: Dilute with a carrier oil, unscented cream or lotion and apply on area of concern as desired.
-To avoid potential skin sensitization issues with Ylang Ylang, you will want to dilute 1 part of Mother's Blend 50% or less.
+To avoid potential skin sensitization issues with Ylang Ylang, you will want to dilute Mother's Blend 50% or less.
 To avoid phototoxicity issues with Bergamot, dilute 6% or less when applying to skin that will be exposed to direct UV light.

 This works well in a roll-on applicator with the carrier oil of your choice.

-Inhalation: Diffuse or directly inhale from the bottle, a nasal inhaler or a place a few drops on a handkerchief.
+Inhalation: Directly inhale from the bottle, a nasal inhaler or a place a few drops on a handkerchief.
 Not suitable to diffuse because it has fractionated coconut oil in it.